Stewardship Options: Why Do I Give?

-I suggest that for every gift, there are two categories of motivation that fill in that blank.
+There are two categories of motivation that could help fill in that blank.

 First, there is the outcome of the gift.
 "I give because I want to see the church expand its ministries with underprivileged children," or "I give because I want there to be room for new people in worship."
 Stewardship expert J. Clif Christopher emphasizes that when making specific appeals for money in the church (or any institution), it is crucial to demonstrate to the giver how their gift will be used toward a certain goal—an outcome of the donation that the giver cares about.
 The first category of fill-in-the-blank is practical, and depends on the individual church and what ministries it invests in.